learn-co-students/js-libraries-readme-wdf-000/README.md

 This HTML renders as a white page with black text displaying `"HEY HEY HEY HEY HEY"` in the top left corner of the page.

 Let's say we want to change the font color to blue and the background color of the `p` tag to gray using JavaScript.
-We could do that with the follow JavaScript:
+We could do that with the following JavaScript:

 ```js
 document.getElementById("hey").style.color = "blue";